Xunius/Menotexport/README.md

 	- tags            # Tags added to a document
 	- file            # Location of the attached PDF on local disk
 	- folder          # Folder name in the Mendeley library

+### (**NEW**) 4.
+New updates in v1.2 (2016-June-16)

+Thanks to user feedbacks I realized that Mendeley supports embedded folder structures.
+This feature is now properly addressed in the new update: the exported PDFs, and their corresponding "file" entries in the exported .bib file now reflect the folder structure in Mendeley library (empty folders are omitted).

+You are allowed to create folders with same names in Mendeley, so long as they appear in different parent folders.
+In case you did do so, they will be labelled differently in the GUI version: e.g. "folder11", "folder1/folder11" and "folder2/folder11" are used to distinguish these three "folder11"s.

+Mendeley 1.16.1 introduces 7 more highlight colors, these are replicated in the exported PDFs.